-Minister the Minister responsible for the EP Act and associated regulations The minutes responded to the En Piet and deceded to galations Noise Regulations Environmental Protection (Noise) Regulations 1997 (WA) Occupier has the same meaning given to that term under the EP Act.
+Minister the Minister responsible for the EP Act and associated regulations , and an Noise Regulations Environmental Protection (Noise) Regulations 1997 (WA) Occupier has the same meaning given to that term under the EP Act.
 OEPA Office of the Environment Protection Authority Prescribed Premises has the same meaning given to that term under the EP Act.
 PEIA Preliminary Environmental Impact Assessment Premises refers to the premises to which this Decision Report applies, as specified at the front of this Decision Report Risk Event As described in Guidance Statement: Risk Assessment RIWI Act Rights in Water and Irrigation Act 1914 μg/m3 micrograms per cubic metre μg/L micrograms per litre